Qodana for JS

 root user so that Qodana for JS can read any volumes bind-mounted with the project and write the results.
 As a result, files in the

 To avoid this, you can run the container as a regular user:

 results/ folder on host should already be created and owned by you.
 Otherwise, Docker will create it as

 root and Qodana for JS will not be able to write to it.

 You can decrease the time for a Qodana for JS run by persisting cache from one run to another.
-For example, package and dependency management tools such as Maven, Gradle, npm, and Yarn keep a local cache of downloaded dependencies.
+For example, package and dependency management tools such as Maven, Gradle, npm, Yarn, and NuGet keep a local cache of downloaded dependencies.

 By default, Qodana for JS would save caches to folder